Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 ### Using the wrappers with build systems

-In order to compile an application that uses a series of `./configure`, `make`, and `make install` commands, you can pass the compiler wrappers in the appropriate environment variables.
+To compile an application that uses a series of `./configure`, `make`, and `make install` commands, you can pass the compiler wrappers in the appropriate environment variables.
 This should be sufficient for a `configure` step to succeed.